Is Seel Good in Let's Go Pikachu & Eevee Playthrough?

 Tutor Moves

-Let's Go Pikachu & Eevee Seel Locations
+Seel Let's Go Pikachu & Eevee Guide

 In Let's Go Pikachu & Eevee, For a casual playthrough, Seel works as a placeholder.
 Water coverage is useful early.
 The real payoff is Dewgong.
 That's where the stats start mattering.